 Welcome to Bumblebee Class' webpage.
 Here you will find information about the school week and what we are learning, as well as links to useful websites and tips to support your child's learning at home.
+We firmly believe that children make the best progress when we work in partnership with you, so please feel free to contact us with any questions.
 Our class page will be updated regularly, so please be sure to check often for any updates.

-Bumblebee Class is taught by Miss Otter (Monday and Tuesday) and Miss Merry (Wednesday, Thursday and Friday) alongside our fabulous teaching assistants Mrs Tarambikos, Mrs Rouse and Miss Golding.
-Ms Wright is another teacher in the Reception team.
+Bumblebee Class is taught by Miss Otter (Monday and Tuesday) and Miss Kinrade (Wednesday, Thursday and Friday).
+Ms Wright is the teacher in Butterfly Class.
+We are supported by two fabulous teaching assistants - Miss Golding and Miss Hawkins.
 Your child will have the opportunity to work with all the team, who will lead activities and support them throughout the day.
-Please see below for a links to Miss Otter's and Miss Merry's profiles, so you can get to know a little more about the teachers.

 Key dates this term:

 The school day begins at 8.45am and finishes at 3.15pm.
 Teachers will be available before and after school, so please approach us or email with any questions or concerns.
 Appointments can be made if a longer discussion is required.
 Please support us by arriving punctually and encouraging your child to come into school independently.

 It is important that your child experiences reading at home as regularly as possible.
 Please aim to read every day.
 Just ten minutes a day can have a tremendous impact.
 Reading every day exposes children to a variety of reading materials and vocabulary, and allows children to develop their story language.
 Nursery rhymes, rhyming stories and poems are also great as they allow children to experience rhyme and rhythm.
 By the end of Reception, children are expected to read simple phrases and sentences.
 You can support your child by:

 - Setting aside a quiet and special time to read together every day

 - Re-reading stories to build up their confidence, fluency and enjoyment